iszczesniak/cpp/memory/index.md

 * `std::string("Hello")`, type `std::string`, argument `"Hello"`.

-Prior to C++17, such a recepie always created a temporary (a temporary object).
-A temporary was created always on the stack and then destroyed before the evaluation of the expression was complete.
+Prior to C++17, such a recepie always created a temporary (a temporary object), and always on the stack.
+The temporary was destroyed before the evaluation of the expression was complete.
 Since C++17 these recipes are called **prvalue** expressions, or prvalues in short.
-We'll look into the expression categories later, but we stick to the term **prvalue**.
+We'll look into the expression categories later, but we start using the term **prvalue** now.

 A prvalue creates a datum, and it differs from a variable initilization in that we don't give it a name.
-As shown in the example below, returning by value is the most important use case of the materialization, when the expression of the return instruction is such a recepie (a prvalue).
-A prvalue is the name of category of an expression,
+As shown in the example below, returning by value is the most important use case of the materialization, when the expression of the return instruction is a prvalue.

 It's the materialization of a temporary (a temporary object), and not a materialization that is temporary.